 For Toll-Free Confidential Help call 1-888-388-5459

-The Lawyer Assistance Program is available to all lawyers in Maryland and is committed to providing free, confidential assistance to lawyers, judges, and law school students by offering virtual or in-person assessment, referral, short-term counseling, and continued support to ensure long term success.
+The Lawyer Assistance Program is available to all lawyers in Maryland and is committed to providing free, confidential assistance to lawyers, judges, and law school students by offering assessment, referral, short-term counseling, and continued support to ensure long term success.
 We offer a network of counselors that can assist you no matter what state you are living in.
 If you are concerned about another lawyer you can make an anonymous referral to the Lawyer Assistance Program.
-The Lawyer Assistance Program offers financial assistance for Mental Health and Substance Abuse treatment.
+We offer financial assistance for Mental Health and Substance Abuse treatment.

 By Lisa Caplan

 Often when we are overwhelmed we can feel emotional, become paralyzed and not sure how to move forward.
 We may think that we shouldn’t feel that way, hold it in hoping it will resolve itself, which only adds additional stress.
 When we hold in our feelings, tamp them down, they tend to resurface even stronger when we are upset.
 It also can make working through our emotions and feelings difficult, because we are not sure what triggered the feelings.
 Holding in our emotions and feelings can leave us vulnerable for ongoing stress, anxiety, and depression.

 Emotions and feelings are different.
 Emotions are physiological responses that are unconscious and instinctual activated by neurotransmitters and hormones released by the brain.
 Feelings are conscious and are a response to our emotions.
 It can be helpful to think of emotions as messengers to help us understand ourselves, how others affect us, and our environment better.
 Not all emotions are negative.
 Happiness and anger are both emotions.